Welcome

 STEM Library Learning Commons

-The mission of the STEM Library Learning Commons is to provide students with the resources, desire and skills to become enthusiastic, lifelong, proficient learners.
-The media center is open and accessible by staff, students, and parents from 7:00am to 2:30pm.
+The mission of the STEM Media Center is to provide students with the resources, desire and skills to become enthusiastic, lifelong, proficient learners.
+The media center is open and accessible by staff, students, and parents from 7:00am to 3:00pm.
 The media center may be temporarily closed during testing for a very limited time and the media center staff will communicate those dates and times.
 The services that are provided through the media center are as follows: teacher laminating, student printing, student computers, makerspace, student lunchtime services, resource lessons, morning news show, technology assistance and checkout of resources.
 Each school year every student and new teacher will be required to attend an orientation lesson for the media center.
-Books are available for checkout at a rate of two at a time and can be kept for two weeks.There are no late fees charged, but students will be charged for lost or damaged library materials.
+Books are available for checkout at a rate of two at a time and can be kept for two weeks.
+A student may place one book at a time on hold.

 Board Policies & Procedures

-Eligibility And Admittance
+Eligibility and Admittance

 All students receiving special education, IEP, and gifted services must go through a screening process before entering the various programs.
 The request for screening may be made by the parent or the teacher.
 This process is a lengthy one; therefore, early identification is desirable.